Best Bookcases For Your Home Library

 Plywood, made by joining thin sheets called 'plies' together under intense pressure, is available at a range of costs and is generally easy to maintain, fairly light, and of a smart, clean-lined appearance.
 Molding or 'edge veneer' can even give it a more solid look, so that it looks almost as if it is solid wood.
 Chipboard, or wood chips glued into board like shapes, are generally a low-cost alternative to hardwoods, and come in flat-pack shipping which is very convenient.
 Depending on how smooth the veneer is, it can look pretty similar to hardwood.
 MDF is a medium-density fiberboard, in which sawdust and chips are gathered together and glued into boards; it can be pretty durable and attractive when veneered.

-There are many different styles of bookcases from which to choose.
+There are many different styles to choose from.
 The standard style is the regular rectangular one that is so common; typically made from MDF it will have a thin back-frame and often adjustable shelves with metallic pins, for your convenience.
 An étagère, by contrast, is more classy and modernistic, with no backing and shelves which can be made from tempered glass!
 Unlike a standard style bookcase étagère is designed not primarily for functionality but as an aesthetic statement in its own right.
 You can get 'ladder-style' bookcases, too, which are shaped diagonally in an upside-down 'V' shape, usually with 'stepped' shelving that gets narrower as they go up.

 Q: What is the best material for bookcases?